 So from Archimedes principle, we know that the upthrust equals this weight.
-The upthrust of 642 kg acting upwards on the balloon which is greater than the weight of the balloon and this gives it lift.
+The upthrust of 642 kg acting upwards on the balloon which is greater than the weight of the helium inside the balloon and this gives it lift.

-In practice the weight of the balloon would be greater than 94 kg because of the weight of the material the skin is made of.
+In practice the weight acting downwards would be greater because of the weight of the skin of the balloon, basket, people etc.

 Why Do Hot Air Balloons Float ?

 Helium balloons float because they're filled with helium which is less dense than air.
 Hot air balloons have tanks of propane and burners on board in the basket.
 Propane is the gas used for camping stoves and outdoor cooking grills.
 When the gas is burned, it heats the air.
 This rises upwards and fills the balloon, displacing the air inside.
 Because the air inside the balloon is hotter than the ambient temperature of the air outside, it's less dense.
 So the air displaced by the balloon is heavier than the air inside it.
 Since the upthrust force equals the weight of the displaced air, this exceeds the weight of the balloon and the less dense hot air inside it and this lift force causes the balloon to rise.